alau9998/mybatis-spring-boot/README.md

 # MyBatis SpringBoot Demo Setup
-Describes how we built up the skeleton of this simple mybatis demo app
+Andrew make changes here  Describes how we built up the skeleton of this simple mybatis demo app

 If you have the Spring CLI installed
 ```